Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Theory

-In the mesoscopic S/F/S junction (Fig. \ref{fig:model}), the diffusion of the superconducting condensate into the F can be computed by using the Usadel equation \cite{usadel_prl_70}, which provides a very satisfactory description in the typically experimentally relevant quasiclassical limit.
+In the mesoscopic S/F/S junction (Fig. \ref{fig:model}), the diffusion of the superconducting condensate into the F can be computed by using the Usadel equation \cite{usadel_prl_70}, which provides a satisfactory description, many times quantitatively, in the typically experimentally relevant quasiclassical limit.
 The Usadel equation in F reads